Last updated: 12/04/2023

-We hold Covid-19 operational meetings to ensure that clinical areas are effectively implementing the guidelines to keep patients and staff as safe as possible.
-Infection numbers are monitored daily with appropriate support, training, additional staff and Personal Protective Equipment (PPE) resources allocated where required.
+We hold regular Covid-19 operational meetings to ensure that clinical areas are effectively implementing the guidelines to keep patients and staff as safe as possible.
+Infection numbers are monitored regularly with appropriate support, training, additional staff and Personal Protective Equipment (PPE) resources allocated where required.

-Daily Covid-19 updates are communicated to all staff following these meetings with supporting ‘best practice’ guidelines, briefings and Q&A sessions allowing staff to understand the restrictions in place and allowing clinical leaders to continue to emphasise the importance of hand-hygiene measures and adherence to PPE and social distancing guidelines.
+Staff are kept informed on Covid-19 matters through ‘best practice’ guidelines, briefings and Q&A sessions allowing staff to understand any restrictions in place and allowing clinical leaders to continue to emphasise the importance of hand-hygiene measures and adherence to PPE and social distancing guidelines when required.

 The information below gives further detail on the measures, plans and procedures St Andrew’s are adopting to protect patients and staff during the Covid-19 pandemic.
 These have been developed in line with Public Health England and NHS England guidance.